AlexandraAncaGabor/huawei-health-app-final-project/README.md

 ## **Bug reports**

-During the exploratory testing phase, three bugs were identified, and an additional five bugs were uncovered through the systematic execution of test cases.
+During the exploratory testing phase, two bugs were identified, and an additional six bugs were uncovered through the systematic execution of test cases.

 - 🐞 [Bug-001](https://github.com/AlexandraAncaGabor/QA-Project-Huawei-Health/blob/feature/refactoring/bugs/bug-001.md) - Multiple alarms set up at the same time; (same hour and date)
 - 🐞 [Bug-002](https://github.com/AlexandraAncaGabor/QA-Project-Huawei-Health/blob/feature/refactoring/bugs/bug-002.md) - Security number cannot be set up using the pre-added number in the "Profile" area;